All Episodes

 We've got a little office pool going on here, folks, and I wanted to share it with you regarding the funeral.

-First, we got office.
+First, we got an office pool.

 Well, when's it going to end?